g-scott-murray/pru_iotest/README.md

 To verify that the driver firmware loaded correctly, look for the message:

-  pru-rproc 4a300000.prurproc: P0 PUTS 'PRU0: Starting Wiegand Firmware'
+  pru-rproc 4a300000.prurproc: P0 PUTS 'PRU0: Starting GPIO test firmware'

 on either the serial console or in the output of the “dmesg” command.
 Another check is to verify the presence of the “/dev/vport0p0” device node.